thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 ## Monty-Informed Resampling

-The resampling procedure consists of two main components: (1) which hypotheses to delete, and (2) how many new hypotheses to sample.
+The resampling procedure consists of two main components: (1) how many new hypotheses to sample, and (2) which hypotheses to delete.
 Unlike the current implementation, we propose to have Monty control these details as follows:

-#### The deletion parameter

-This will likely be a fixed threshold on the evidence slope.
-A fixed threshold would allow different objects to scale their hypothesis spaces independently, which is a desirable effect.
-That said, we could also consider more adaptive approaches.
-For example, the threshold could be adjusted dynamically to maintain a fixed number of top-performing hypotheses as a function of the object graph size (e.g., always keep the top 70 hypotheses for an object graph with 100 nodes).
-These adaptive alternatives are worth exploring, but the simplest fixed-threshold option is the my preferred starting point.

 #### The resampling parameter